juliasilge/widyr/README.md

 #> # ... with 1,694 more rows
 ```

 This tidy format (one-row-per-country-per-year) is very useful for grouping, summarizing, and filtering operations.
 But if we want to *compare* countries (for example, to find countries that are similar to each other), we would have to reshape this dataset.
-Note that here, country is the **item**, while year is the **feature** column.
+Note that here, each country is an **item**, while each year is the **feature**.

-Having one-row-per-country-per-year is very convenient for many summarizing and visualization operations.
-However, it makes it challenging to compare one country to another, or compare within all pairs of countries.

 #### Pairwise operations